 Kempegowda International Airport, Bangalore, is about 35 km from MG Road.
 By car on NH 44, it takes around 45–60 minutes, with traffic jams often near Hebbal and Yelahanka.
 From Whitefield, the Airport lies 45 km away via the Outer Ring Road and NH 44.
 A taxi costs about ₹1,200–₹1,500 and takes 55–70 minutes.
 The BMTC Vayu Vajra shuttle runs every 30 minutes from 4 am to midnight, covering the route in about 75 minutes for ₹260.

+In addition, direct Kempegowda International Airport to Mysore bus services operated by KSRTC connect BLR with Mysuru for the convenience of travellers.
 Four main roads feed the Airport—NH 44, the NH 75 Ring Road link, ORR East, and Airport Road—handling roughly 40,000 vehicles daily.
 When the 58 km Blue Line metro extension opens in late 2026, it will cut travel time from central Bangalore to about 50 minutes, with trains every 10 minutes at peak and every 15 minutes off- peak.

 Kempagowda International Airport's owner is Bengaluru International Airport Limited (BIAL).
 The Government of India has given BIAL permission to operate the Airport for 30 years, with a choice to extend for another 30 years.
 BIAL is a mix of public and private ownership.
 GVK originally owned 43% of the Airport but sold 33% to Fairfax Financial in 2016 for ₹2149 crore.
 Now, 26% of the Airport is owned by government bodies, while 74% is held by private companies Fairfax Financial and Siemens.